Pre-PhD Instructor

 - Secondary Advisor:

-Stephanie Wanga: working on African political theory and its popular expression in art, my work with her focuses on 20th century African political philosophy.
+Stephanie Wanga: working on African political theory and post-colonial democracy, my work with her focuses on 20thC African political philosophy.

 -Former Students

-Fabian Beigang: works on algorithmic use of causal modelling techniques and the socio-ethical or political consequences of how this is done, my work with him has concerned methodology in causal reasoning about race.
+Fabian Beigang: works on algorithmic use of causal modelling techniques and the socio-ethical or political consequences of how this is done, my work with him concerned methodology in causal reasoning about race.
 Now a data scientist working with the NHS.